manheim/manheim-c7n-tools/docs/source/policygen.rst

 Disabling rules
 ---------------

-Rules from higher-level rulesets can be disabled by creating a new rule with the same name and setting a ``disabled`` key for that rule to ``true``.
+Rules from higher-level rulesets can be disabled by creating a new rule with the same name and setting a ``disable`` key for that rule to ``true``.

 .. code:: yaml
     name: rule-name
-    disabled: true
+    disable: true

 Mailer Templates
 ----------------